thormagnusson/cmn/README.md

 		1.wait
 	end

-here YOU decide whether you're bored or not - obviously.
+here the performer decides whether they're bored or not - obviously.

+The .wait command within the loop defines the note length here.
+Writing this in seconds could be less intuitive for some musicians so it could equally be defined as:

+	tempo = 120
+	note = 60/120 (or 'wholenote' or 'semibreve' - you choose the variable name)

+	inf do
+		scale.scramble.play
+		-- chose a wholenote/semibreve, half note/minim or a quarter note/crochet
+		[note, note/2, note/4].choose.wait
+	end

 **5) Conditionals**